 I can’t believe it!
 Robin Williams, the happiest and funniest man of my

-childhood, someone I admired and really enjoyed watching him in all his work,
+childhood, someone I admired and enjoyed watching in all his work,

-supposedly found it was easier not to grow old.
+supposedly found it easier not to grow old.
 Why?
 Just like

 my previous post, we will never know.